The guys began drifting away from the corner as the sun

 from his house.
 It was a wooden building with living quarters

-For a moment he was distracted by the drone of a low-flying
+For a moment he was distracted by the growing drone

 Allis-Chalmers, and how they would be targets for Russian